-The year two thousand and thirteen marked the 50th anniversary of the Free Southern Theater, and was the occasion for another FST reunion in New Orleans.
-Artists and activists of different ages and backgrounds joined with civil rights veterans, who had put their lives on the line for freedom in the 1960s.
-The commemoration, again organized by O'Neal and FST's organizational successor Junebug Productions, made the author think about what a 21st century democratic theater might look like, and the role community cultural development could play in such a movement.
-Those who understand power understand the power of culture and its devised expression, art.
+The year 2013 marked the fiftieth anniversary of the FST and was the occasion for another FST reunion in New Orleans.
+Artists and activists of different ages and backgrounds joined with civil rights veterans who often had put their lives on the line for freedom in the 1960s.
+The commemoration, again organized by O'Neal and FST's organizational successor Junebug Productions, made the author think about what a twenty-first-century democratic theater might look like and the role community cultural development could play in such a movement.
+Those who understand power understand the influence of culture and its devised expression, art.
 They understand that those who control the means of cultural production control the story a community or nation tells itself.
-Roadside's community cultural development practice seeks to unmask power so that it may be shared in service to the ideal of a cultural democracy in which all individuals, their communities, and their cultures have an equal opportunity to develop-and inevitably to cross-pollinate.
+Roadside's CCD practice seeks to unmask power so that it may be shared in service to the ideal of a cultural democracy in which all individuals, their communities, and their cultures have an equal opportunity to develop-and inevitably to cross-pollinate.